yairEO/letterer/README.md

 	for( i=0; i < totalLetters; i++ ){
 		doTimer(letters[i], delay);
 		delay += delayJump;
-		// if the letter is a "comma" then pause for a little more, to have some delay between sentences if( letters[i].innerHTML == ',' )
+		// if the letter is a "comma" then do a little pause, for some delay. if( letters[i].innerHTML == ',' )
 			delay += delayJump * 6;
 	}